cjtechchannel08/Privacy-Policy/README.md

 Contact Us

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at Rocket VPN Pro. https://www.facebook.com/CJTech-VPN-PRO-102507018847327/
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at ROCKET VPN V2. https://www.facebook.com/CJTech-VPN-PRO-102507018847327/